Non-stop flights to Seoul (ICN)

 Non-stop flights from India / South Asia to Seoul

-Korean Air (SkyTeam): year-round flights from New Delhi (DEL), Kathmandu (KTM) and Colombo (CMB).
+Korean Air (SkyTeam): year-round flights from New Delhi (DEL) and Kathmandu (KTM).

 Air India (Star Alliance): year-round flights from New Delhi (DEL).

-SriLankan Airlines (Oneworld): seasonal flights from Colombo (CMB).
+SriLankan Airlines (Oneworld): year-round flights from Colombo (CMB).

 Non-stop flights from China to Seoul

-Korean Air, Asiana Airlines and China Southern have a strong network of non-stop flights from China.
+Korean Air, Asiana Airlines, China Eastern and China Southern have a strong network of non-stop flights from China.

-Jeju Air: seasonal flights from Harbin (HRB), year-round flights from Jiamusi (JMU), Nantong (NTG), Weihai (WEH) and Yantai (YNT).
+Jeju Air: seasonal flights from Harbin (HRB), Jiamusi (JMU), Qingdao (TAO), Shijiazhuang (SJW), Weihai (WEH) and Yanji (YNJ).

 Air Busan: year-round flights from Ningbo (NGB).

-Air China (Star Alliance): year-round flights from Beijing (PEK), Chengdu (CTU), Chongqing (CKG), seasonal flights from Dalian (DLC), year-round flights from Hangzhou (HGH), Tianjin (TSN) and Yanji (YNJ).
+Air China (Star Alliance): year-round flights from Chengdu (TFU), Beijing (PEK), Chongqing (CKG), Hangzhou (HGH), Tianjin (TSN), seasonal flights from Wenzhou (WNZ) and year-round flights from Yanji (YNJ).

-China Eastern (SkyTeam): year-round flights from Changsha (CSX), Nanjing (NKG), Qingdao (TAO), Shanghai (PVG), Weihai (WEH) and Yantai (YNT).
+China Eastern (SkyTeam): seasonal flights from Beijing Daxing (PKX), Hangzhou (HGH), Kunming (KMG), year-round flights from Nanjing (NKG), Qingdao (TAO), Shanghai (PVG), Weihai (WEH), seasonal flights from Wuxi / Suzhou (WUX), Yanji (YNJ) and year-round flights from Yantai (YNT).

-China Southern (SkyTeam): year-round flights from Beijing Daxing (PKX), Changchun and Jilin City (CGQ), Changsha (CSX), Dalian (DLC), Guangzhou (CAN), Harbin (HRB), Mudanjiang (MDG), Shanghai (PVG), Shenyang (SHE), Wuhan (WUH), Yanji (YNJ) and Zhengzhou (CGO).
+China Southern: year-round flights from Beijing Daxing (PKX), Changchun and Jilin City (CGQ), Changsha (CSX), Dalian (DLC), Guangzhou (CAN), Harbin (HRB), Mudanjiang (MDG), Shanghai (PVG), Shenyang (SHE), Shenzhen (SZX), seasonal flights from Wuhan (WUH), year-round flights from Yanji (YNJ) and Zhengzhou (CGO).

 Qingdao Airlines: seasonal flights from Qingdao (TAO).

-Shandong Airlines: seasonal flights from Qingdao (TAO) and Yantai (YNT).
+Shandong Airlines: seasonal flights from Jinan (TNA), Qingdao (TAO) and Yantai (YNT).

-Shenzhen Airlines (Star Alliance): year-round flights from Shenzhen (SZX).
+Shenzhen Airlines (Star Alliance): year-round flights from Shenzhen (SZX) and seasonal flights from Wuxi / Suzhou (WUX).

-Spring Airlines: seasonal flights from Ningbo (NGB), Shanghai (PVG) and Shijiazhuang (SJW).
+Spring Airlines: seasonal flights from Shanghai (PVG), Shijiazhuang (SJW) and Yangzhou (YTY).

-Xiamen Airlines (SkyTeam): year-round flights from Xiamen (XMN).
+Xiamen Airlines (SkyTeam): seasonal flights from Fuzhou (FOC) and year-round flights from Xiamen (XMN).

 Non-stop flights from Japan to Seoul

-Korean Air (SkyTeam) has a significant network of flights from Japan to Seoul.
+Korean Air, Asiana Airlines and Jeju Air have a significant network of flights from Japan to Seoul.

 Ethiopian Airlines (Star Alliance): year-round flights from Tokyo (NRT).

-Jin Air: year-round flights from Fukuoka (FUK), seasonal flights from Kitakyushu (KKJ), Okinawa (OKA), year-round flights from Osaka (KIX), seasonal flights from Sapporo (CTS) and year-round flights from Tokyo (NRT).
+Air Busan: year-round flights from Fukuoka (FUK), seasonal flights from Osaka (KIX), Sapporo (CTS) and year-round flights from Tokyo (NRT).

-Air Busan: seasonal flights from Nagoya (NGO), Osaka (KIX) and Tokyo (NRT).
+Peach: seasonal flights from Osaka (KIX) and Tokyo (HND).

 Non-stop flights from East Asia to Seoul

-Korean Air (SkyTeam): year-round flights from Hong Kong (HKG), Ulaanbaatar (ULN), Vladivostok (VVO), Busan (PUS), Daegu (TAE) and Taipei (TPE).
+Korean Air (SkyTeam): year-round flights from Hong Kong (HKG), seasonal flights from Macau (MFM), year-round flights from Busan (PUS), Daegu (TAE), seasonal flights from Taichung (RMQ) and year-round flights from Taipei (TPE).

-Asiana Airlines (Star Alliance): year-round flights from Hong Kong (HKG), Ulaanbaatar (ULN), Busan (PUS) and Taipei (TPE).
+Asiana Airlines (Star Alliance): year-round flights from Hong Kong (HKG) and Taipei (TPE).

-Tway Air: year-round flights from Hong Kong (HKG), seasonal flights from Kaohsiung (KHH) and Macau (MFM).
+Tway Air: seasonal flights from Hong Kong (HKG), Kaohsiung (KHH) and Taichung (RMQ).

 Hong Kong Airlines: year-round flights from Hong Kong (HKG).